 4.1 The Department for Transport (DfT) has national responsibility for hackney carriage and private hire legislation in England and Wales.
-In formulating this policy, advice contained in the "Taxi and Private Hire Vehicle Licensing: Best Practice Guidance 2010" has been taken into account in order to develop this policy.
+In formulating this policy, advice contained in the "Taxi and Private Hire Vehicle Licensing: Best Practice Guidance for licensing authorities in England (November 2023)" has been taken into account in order to develop this policy.